red5flag/Click/README.md

+This is an automatically generated readme.
+This does not refelect the intended intention of this application nor it's current functionality.

 # Person Detection System

 A production-quality Rust application for real-time person-only detection using YOLO12n ONNX model with the tract_onnx inference engine.